-Restricted cash: Restricted cash is a requirement of an agreement between the Organization and its workers compensation insurance broker.
+Restricted Cash: Restricted cash is a requirement of an agreement between the Organization and its workers compensation insurance broker.
 The agreement requires \$300,000 be held in a separate bank account.
-As of December 31, 2017, the Organization held the separate cash in certificate of deposit with a maturity date of June 27, 2018.
-The bank account generates interest, resulting in the restricted cash balance to exceed the \$300,000 minimum requirement.
+As of December 31, 2018, the Organization held the separate cash in a certificate of deposit with a maturity date of June 27, 2019.
+The bank account generates interest, causing the restricted cash balance to exceed the \$300,000 minimum requirement.

-Investments: Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statements of financial position.
+Investments: Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the consolidated statements of financial position.
 Unrealized and realized gains and losses are included in the change in net assets.
 Investment income and gains restricted by a donor are reported as increases in net assets without donor restriction if the restrictions are met (either by passage of time or by use) in the reporting period in which the income and gains are recognized.

 Accounts, Grants Receivable and Allowance for Doubtful Accounts: Accounts and grants receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual accounts.
 Balances that are still outstanding after management has used reasonable collection efforts are written off through a charge to the valuation allowance and a credit to accounts or grants receivable.
-The allowance for doubtful accounts balance as of December 31, 2017 and 2016 was \$123,477 and \$111,641, respectively.
+The allowance for doubtful accounts balance as of December 31, 2018 and 2017 was \$118,348 and \$123,477, respectively.